Calculation of your retirement pension under the Québec Pension Plan

 • an unreduced income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) for at least 24 consecutive months.

-• family benefits paid by the Québec government or the Canadian government for a child under 7.
-This period may extend to the end of the year during which the child turns 18.
-This is the case if you receive the Supplement for Handicapped Children Requiring Exceptional Care for the child.
+• family benefits paid by the Québec government or the Canadian government for a child under age 7.
+The period may extend to the end of the year during which the child turns 18.
+This is the case if you are receiving the Supplement for Handicapped Children Requiring Exceptional Care for the child.

 What you should know about the amount of your retirement pension